HubertSia/cart253/topics/assignments/mod-jam/planning.md

 What is there?

-- Moshi
+- Moshi (in game)

   - Position and size
   - Position and size of tongue
-  - What is the tongue doing?
+  - The tongue reaches for the apple

+- Moshi (title screen)

+  - Position and size

+- Browser (title screen)

+  - Position and size

 - The apple-wings

   - Position and the size
   - Velocity

 - The score on how much Moshi consumed the apple-wings

 - How much Moshi missed the apple-wings before 10

 - States will sets the conditions

-Moshi
+Moshi (in game)
 body
 x
 y